 - DNS record to the SafeConsole server.

-The best practice in order to restore SafeConsole in case of complete failure is summarized as:
+The best practice in order to restore SafeConsole in case of a complete failure is summarized as:

-- Back up these SafeConsole files and folders at least once every 24h (or simply the entire folder for incremental backups).
+- Back up these SafeConsole files and folders at least once every 24 hours (or the entire folder for incremental backups).

 - /db folder